-Scientists have discovered a way to knock out the effects of aging in mice: the study shows that a protein, found in abundant quantities in juveniles, plays a vital role in keeping them healthy.
+Scientists have discovered a way to counteract the effects of aging in mice: the study shows how a protein, present in abundant quantities in young mice, plays a vital role in keeping them healthy.

 The decline in the levels of this protein also corresponds to the progressive drop in subjects: vision problems, cognitive decline, weight gain, insulin resistance.